Regatta Frequently Asked Questions

 Money – if you intend to purchase a regatta t-shirt

-Entertainment: homework, phone, books, cards, etc.
+Entertainment: homework, books, cards, etc.

-Families (Planning and Things to Bring)
+Families (Planning and What to Bring)

 For the next 45-60 minutes their boat will be off in the distance beyond what you can usually see.

 You will probably need binoculars to see the boats as they come down the course until the last 500 meters or so.
+Most of the venues we race at have some vantage point where you will see this part of the regatta.
+Coaches include tips on where to spectate in each individual regatta info sheet.

 Bring a chair and blanket to stay warm and off your feet while you pass the time.
 Don’t forget snacks and water!